metaleap/zentient/zdbg-vsc/proto/readme.md

 type StackFrameFormat struct {
 	// Provides formatting information for a value.
 	ValueFormat

+	// Displays the module of the stack frame.
+	Module bool `json:"module,omitempty"`

 	// Displays parameters for the stack frame.
 	Parameters bool `json:"parameters,omitempty"`